lucapette/website/content/writing/my-programming-principles.md

 ### Read features end to end

 When I'm new to a large codebase, I read features end to end _before_ making any change.
-People often called code safari but I'm not fan of the metaphor, I like to call things what they do so the principle goes by "read features end to end".
+People often call it code safari but I'm not a fan of the metaphor, I like to call things what they do so the principle goes by "read features end to end".
 Yeah, I get it.
 It's boring.
 I like it that way.

 Approaching a new codebase can get a little overwhelming.
-Sometimes I don't even know where to start, which system maps to which part of the codebase.
-To help orient myself, I read a whole feature end to end, it doesn't even have to be connected to a change I need to make.
+Sometimes I don't know where to start, which system maps to which part of the codebase.
+To orient myself, I read a whole feature end to end.

 For the sake of discussion, let's consider a web application composed of multiple services.
-Once page in the web app has an "innocent" button that stars a sequence of processes which ultimately result in getting some PDF report via email.
-I'm sure you have seen some variation of this.
+One page in the app has an "innocent" button that stars a sequence of processes which ultimately result in sending some PDF report via email.
+You might have seen some variation of this.

 The idea is that I go on a hunt.
 I start searching for the code that renders the button.
-It sounds trivial but I know I will discover things: how/if we do i18n, what kind of frontend framework we're using.
-Most importantly, I will notice things like:
+It's trivial but I know I will discover things: how/if we do i18n, what kind of frontend framework we're using.
+Most importantly, I ask myself questions
+like:

-- "oh we have our own css framework?
-Why?"
+- oh we have our own css framework?
+Why?
-- "what's up with all these data attributes?
+- what's up with all these data attributes?
 I haven't seen any of that when I was checking out the website from home.
-We stripping them down?"
+We stripping them down?
+- why are we stuck on such an old version of X?

-Before I forget any of this, I open a notebook and write everything down.
-Using my brain as storage is a waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
+Before I forget them, I write everything down.
+Using my brain as storage is a
+waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
 When I know which service handles to the click on the report button, I go down one layer and keep reading.
 I repeat the process until I've gone all the way to the email service that sent out a test email right into my inbox.

-Once I'm done, I have a mixed bag of notes: that's where the hard work starts.
+Once I'm done, I have many questions and that's when the hard work starts.
 I reorganize them:

 - Questions for myself.
 A sort of todo list of things I know I want to dig in